Skip to content

 Applying for Advance Assurance can be quite complex to do on your own.
 The good news is that applying with SeedLegals is easy, quick and efficient.
 It shouldn’t take you more than 15-30 minutes to complete your application on SeedLegals.

-Then, you’ll send us your application for review, and our dedicated S-EIS team will get back to you in 3-5 business days with our review which includes all our comments before it can be submitted to HMRC.
-Our goal is to get you approved - so we will work closely with you to flag any issue in your application and to help you correct them.
+Then, you’ll send us your application for review, and our dedicated S-EIS team will get back to you in 3-5 business days with our review, which includes all our comments before it can be submitted to HMRC.
+Our goal is to get you approved, so we will work closely with you to flag any issues in your application and to help you correct them.

 With Advance assurances, we have a 98% success rate with HMRC!
 Just to compare, HMRC released stats last year showing that the general success rate is only 62%.

 Once you get our “green light” (i.e. after we feel comfortable that your application is in the best shape possible, and you’ve corrected all the issues we flagged), we will submit your application to HMRC directly.
-Within 15 to 45 working days, HMRC should get back with an approval which your dedicated expert will promptly communicate to you!
+Within 15 to 45 working days, HMRC should get back with an approval, which your dedicated associate will promptly communicate to you!

 Do I need to speak with anyone to get started?